flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-27-qq/index.md

     _key: card-3-ff5efd85-ce39-4bbf-92ff-49c3d6d78b86
   - order: 3
     body: >-
-      > ‘It was my great good fortune that my very first Broadway play was written by Neil Simon.
+      > "It was my great good fortune that my very first Broadway play was written by Neil Simon.
 He also wrote my first film.
 I owe him a career.”

       Matthew Broderick, reacting to the passing of Neil Simon (91).
 The American playwright & screenwriter wrote 50+ plays and screenplays, and